iLib-js/ilib-lint/README.md

 - added resource-state-checker Rule so that you can ensure that all resources have a particular state field value
-- moved functionality into Project class
-    - main loop moved from index.js into the run() method
-    - directory walk function moved to a method of Project

 ### v1.2.1

 - fixed packaging problem where the test plugin was listed in the